graboskyc/MongoDBAtlas-GCP-AIML/README.md

 ## Background
 This is a tutorial on how to use MongoDB Atlas in conjunction with Google Cloud Platform AI/ML APIs to create a event-driven model in Python.

+This is part of a workshop series presented by MongoDB and Google Cloud.
+However it can also be done on its own.

 ## Setup
 ### MongoDB Setup
 * Deploy MongoDB Atlas